StevenSermeus/MysqlDockerIntelliJ/readme.md

 Once done you can open a terminal in the folder where the **dockerfile** file is and run this command (*On linux run it as su*) :clipboard: :

     docker build -t name_of_choice

 Need more details ?

 -t will set the name of your image

-we aren't giving the name or path of the file cause in our case when the file is named dockerfile.
-When you run a build task in a directory docker will try to find a dockerfile in the repertory where you run the task.
+we aren't giving the name or path of the file, cause in our case when the file is named dockerfile.
+When you run a build task in a directory, docker will try to find a dockerfile in the repertory where you run the task.
 ## 4 Start the container

 It's time to start your container now !

 Run the next command (*On linux run it as su*) :clipboard: :

     docker run --name name_of_choice -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password_of_choice -d name_of_choice
     docker start name_of_choice

-Well done your container run for the first time ! :zap:
+Well done, your container run for the first time ! :zap:

 Need more details ?

 -p is the mapping of the port where you open on your container.

--d means detached so the container will continue to run even if you close your terminal
+-d means detached, so the container will continue to run even if you close your terminal

 --name will be the name of your container.
-You use to start stop or interact with this container.
+You use to start, stop or interact with this container.

 -e is a variable.
-In this case it's use to setup your password to acces the database.
+In this case, it's used to set up your password to acces the database.
 ## 5 Intellij

-Now head on Intellij and go in the settings and search for docker.
+Now head to Intellij and go to the settings and search for docker.

 ![Intellij setting](/images/1.png)